ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/mesh/quick_start_build.md

 - Mesh network.
 A router. (default)
 - Star network.
 A non-routing device.
 Also known as a host, or sleepy host.

-Modify your `mbed_app.json` file to tell which Nanostack build to choose and which configrations to use on <a href="/docs/v5.6/reference/mesh.html" target="_blank">Mbed Mesh API</a>.
+Modify your `mbed_app.json` file to tell which Nanostack configuration to choose and which configrations to use on <a href="/docs/v5.6/reference/mesh.html" target="_blank">Mbed Mesh API</a>.

 An example of the `mbed_app.json` file: